Family History Skills & Strategies (Intermediate) with Certificate

 Q. What form will the assignments for assessment be in?

-A. Each module will have an assessment which is designed to be practical ; most modules have both short answers combined with a short essay or narrative element.
+A. Each module will have an assessment which is designed to be practical – no long essay writing.
 The aim is to teach you to be a competent researcher.
-Assessments will be graded as a percentage (marks out of 100), so that you know how well you have done.
+Assessments will be graded, so that you know how well you have done.
 The certificate has to mean something, and it will be possible to fail.
-You are assessed on chat participation (5%), short answer exercises within each lesson (15%) and two longer assignments (80%).
+There will be more information about assessments available on our website soon.

 Q. If things get in the way of course work in our personal lives, will we have additional time to finish the required assignments?